guardian/dotcom-rendering/packages/pasteup/CONTRIBUTING.md

 That's it!
 Pasteup is now in [NPM](https://www.npmjs.com/package/@guardian/pasteup).
 There's a couple loose ends we need to deal with to tidy everything up:

-Your branch witll have a commit with a change to pasteup's `package.json` reflecting the new version.
+Your branch will have a commit with a change to pasteup's `package.json` reflecting the new version.
 Right now we use alpha versions so you have to update the dependency version in `package.json` in `guui` and `frontend` too.
 With that done, push your changes to the packages & merge.

 Your changes will ripple to dotcom-rendering immediately.
 For other projects you must notify other consumers of the library of the updated version.
 At the moment that includes: